vijay03/cs360v-f21/Lab3.md

 1. Name 3 different events that might cause a vmexit.
 You can look through some of the reasons in `vmm/vmx.c`, but it may be easier to reason this from your knowledge of operating systems and virtual machines
 2. What overhead costs exist when you do a VM exit?
 	2a.
 Give an example in the codebase of one of these computation costs.
 Provide the function and file, and an explanation
 3. Recall that the %cr3 register holds the physical address of a page table.
 An OS kernel needs to change %cr3 during context switches to switch page tables.
 Does our VM, which has hardware supported page tables for virtual machines also have to do this?
-GDB does not display the %cr3 register, but you can check it using the QEMU monitor (see the [tools.md](https://github.com/vijay03/cs360v-f21/blob/main/tools.md#patched-gdb) doc).
+GDB does not display the %cr3 register, but you can check it using the QEMU monitor (see the [tools.md](https://github.com/vijay03/cs360v-f21/blob/main/tools.md#patched-gdb) doc) before and after a vmexit is issued.
 6. In Part-3 of this project, you will be responsible for filling in pieces in the codebase to boot the VM.
 What is a bootloader?
 How do we ensure isolation between machines booting in memory?

 Recommended files to look through before starting: